rkusa/DATIS/README.md

 - `TRAFFIC {FREQUENCY}`: An optional traffic frequency that, if provided, is mentioned as part of the ATIS report.
 - `OVERRIDE {INFO LETTER}`: Allows you to override the dynamic rotating selection of the ATIS information letter if your mission requires a specific and constant value.
 - `ACTIVE {RUNWAY OVERRIDE}`: Can be used if the SPINS for the airfield differ from the prevailing winds and you want to override the calculated active runway.
+- `QNH {QNH OVERRIDE in inHg}`: Can be used if the QNH announcement needs to be a specific value, usually to include compensation for temperature which DCS's data export does not include.

 Examples: